sbulav/sbulav.github.io/_posts/2022-11-16-truenas-ups-reporting.md

 The way CollectD creates folder for the NUT is that it's using UPS address as folder name.
 This way, middlewared does not see those files [more info](https://www.truenas.com/community/threads/ups-nut-plugin-collectd-data-fields.91020/)

-This can be fixed with symlink:
+This can be fixed with the symlink:

 ```sh
 ln -s /var/db/collectd/rrd/127.0.0.1/nut-ups/ /var/db/collectd/rrd/localhost/nut-ups